Importing and Exporting Animals

 - Rederivation costs.
 These can vary.
 The standard scenario is priced on the Bioresources price list; we will discuss this with you individually;

 - Shipping costs.
 These vary depending on the number of mice placed in one container depends on the strain of mice, quantity, gender, genotype and the age of the mice, country of origin;

-- Bioresources administration charges from for processing the import;
+- Bioresources administration charges for processing the import;

-- When purchasing mice from the Jax, the pricing structure for the 6000 plus strains is available at the JAX website and varies from strain to strain.
-The JAX mice data base for the strains outlines the costs and offers a data sheet of information about each strain.
+- When purchasing mice from the Jackson Labs the pricing structure for the 6000 plus strains is available at their website and varies from strain to strain.
+The Jackson Lab mice data base for the strains outlines the costs and offers a data sheet of information about each strain.
 See http://jaxmice.jax.org/findmice/index.html;

 Bioresources are happy to assist with the exportation of mice to other research institutions; the process is similar to importation but reversed.

 Exportation Process Step-by-Step